-GERGŐ BITAY National Academy of Scientist Education, 4th year University of Szeged, Albert Szent-Györgyi Medical School, 2nd year IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH Our research group specialises is researching the electrophysiological and pharmacological properties of the heart.
-We mainly focus on the spontaneous activity of the heart, Ca2+ - homeostasis; sudden cardiac arrest related research on athletic heart syndrome models.
+GERGŐ BITAY National Academy of Scientist Education, $5^{\mbox{\tiny th}}$ year University of Szeged, Albert Szent-Györgyi Medical School, 5th vear IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH Our research group specialises is researching the electrophysiological and pharmacological properties of the heart.
+We mainly focus on the spontaneous activity of the heart, Ca^{2+} - homeostasis; sudden cardiac arrest related research on athletic heart syndrome models.
 In our laboratory we conduct research on rabbit and dog models, both on tissue samples (conventional microelectrode technique) and on individual cells (patch-clamp).
-My main research involves the spontaneous activity of the sinus node: Ca2+ - homeostasis, sodium-calcium exchanger, small-conductance calcium-activated potassium (SK) channels.
+My main research involves the spontaneous activity of the sinus node: Ca^{2+} - homeostasis, sodium-calcium exchanger, small-conductance calcium-activated potassium (SK) channels.
 SK channels have a significant role in neurons, and due to the fact that they create a direct connection between the intracellular calcium handling and the repolarisation of the cell membrane, their role in the cardiac tissue could also be important.
 However, there is no consensus in the literature on the extent of their contribution to cardiac repolarisation.
-Because both the Ca2+ - homeostasis and the repolarisation are related to arrhytmias, SK channels could potentially have a major role pathophysiologically and farmacologically.
-4TH YEAR STUDENTS Szent-Györgyi Mentor: Norbert Nagy Specialization: electrophysiology, farmacology Language: English/advanced AMBITIONS AND CAREER GOALS My ambition is to become a successful doctor and to continue with research.
+Because both the Ca^{2+} - homeostasis and the repolarisation are related to arrhytmias, SK channels could potentially have a major role pathophysiologically and farmacologically.
+5TH YEAR STUDENTS Szent-Györgyi Mentor: Norbert Nagy Specialization: electrophysiology, farmacology Language: English/advanced AMBITIONS AND CAREER GOALS My ambition is to become a successful doctor and to continue with research.
 Furthermore, my goals are to earn a PhD and other degrees.
 The amount of knowledge given to us by the programme, the publications and the scientific conferences all contribute to achieve these goals.
-PUBLICATIONS Tóth, N., Szlovák, J., Kohajda, Zs., Bitay, G., Veress, R., Horváth, B., Papp, J. Gy., Varró, A., Nagy, N. (2021) The development of L-type Ca 2+ current mediated alternans does not depend on the restitution slope in canine ventricular myocardium.
+PUBLICATIONS Kohajda, Zs., Tóth, N., Szlovák, J., Loewe, A., Bitay, G., ...
+Nagy, N. (2020) Novel Na+/Ca2+ Exchanger Inhibitor ORM-10962 Supports Coupled Function of Funny-Current and Na+/Ca2+ Exchanger in Pacemaking of Rabbit Sinus Node Tissue.
+Front in Pharmacol 10: 1632.
+Tóth, N., Szlovák, J., Kohajda, Zs., Bitay, G., Veress, R., Horváth, B., Papp, J. Gy., Varró, A., Nagy, N. (2021) The development of L-type Ca 2+ current mediated alternans does not depend on the restitution slope in canine ventricular myocardium.
 Sci Rep 11: 16652.
 Bitay, G., Tóth, N., Déri, Sz., Szlovák, J., Kohajda, Zs., Varró, A., Nagy, N. (2022) The Inhibition of the Small-Conductance CA2+ -Activated Potassium Channels Decreases the Sinus Node Pacemaking during Beta-Adrenergic Activation.
 Pharmaceuticals 15: 313.

-ANNA TÁCIA FÜLÖP National Academy of Scientist Education, 4th year University of Szeged, Faculty of Science and Informatics, Molecular Bionics Engineer Program, 1st MSc year IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH HLA molecules are essential in immune recognition, because they present short peptides to T cells.
+ANNA TÁCIA FÜLÖP National Academy of Scientist Education, 5th year University of Szeged, Faculty of Science and Informatics, Molecular Bionics Engineer Program, MSc 2nd year IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH HLA molecules are essential in immune recognition, because they present short peptides to T cells.
 HLA-encoding genes are the most variable ones in the human genome.
 Using bioinformatics, we investigate the possible relationships between the peptide binding properties of different HLA variants and certain diseases (e.g. different tumours).
 We also aim to explain the molecular background of these associations.
 Szent-Györgyi Mentor: Máté Manczinger Specialization: immunology, bioinformatics, bionics Language: English/advanced, French/basic AMBITIONS AND CAREER GOALS After the current Bachelor's degree, I would like to continue my Master's degree and then to obtain a PhD degree.
 After graduating, I would like to join an international research team at a Hungarian university or research institute.